-- D.1: In Village and Village Center areas allow for and encourage innovative street design including on-street parking, alley-loaded homes and shared streets. - Strategy 3E: Evaluate the feasibility of fixed route and express transit services. - E.1: Partner with municipalities and regional planning organizations to conduct studies on fixed-route bus services, express routes, stop locations and on-demand services. - E.2: Plan for transit service to areas with high ridership potential including town centers and planned village locations.
+on-street parking, alley-loaded homes and shared streets.

+- Strategy 3E: Support and market the Harnett Area Rural Transit System (HARTS). - E.1: Continue and expand marketing and outreach efforts. - E.2: Study the possibility of reduced or eliminated fares for low-income residents. - Strategy 3F: Evaluate the feasibility of fixed route and express transit services. - F.1: Partner with municipalities and regional planning organizations to conduct studies on fixed-route bus services, express routes, stop locations, on-demand services, and/or regional rail.

-- E.3: Identify locations and work to establish two park and ride locations north of the Cape Fear River on major corridors. - E.4: Coordinate with large developments to include park and ride lots or transit stops in appropriate locations.
+- F.2: Plan for transit service to areas with high ridership potential including town centers and planned village locations. - F.3: Identify locations and work to establish two park and ride locations north of the Cape Fear River on major corridors. - F.4: Coordinate with large developments to include park and ride lots or transit stops in appropriate locations.